scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `votes` {#votes}

 The `votes` field contains a sequence of indices referencing the voting certificates in the predecessor TRC.
 If index i is part of the `votes` field, then the voting certificate at position i in the `certificates` sequence of the predecessor TRC casted a vote on the successor TRC.
+The index is 0-based, meaning that 0 represents the first element.
 For more information on the `certificates` sequence, see [](#cert).

 In a base TRC, the `votes` sequence MUST be empty.
 Every entry in the `votes` sequence MUST be unique.